The Museum will be closed on 12/24/2024 & 12/25/2025

 The museum had outgrown its home on Cedar Street when the Town of Manchester proposed a larger building in 1982.
 The former South School building is situated beside the Charter Oak Reservoir with scenic views of the Manchester Country Club.
 The museum accepted the larger building and adopted a new name at the same time.
 We became the “Lutz Children’s Museum.”

-Imagining a future at the Manchester Library, the Lutz Children's Museum envisions a vibrant and engaging space that will offer a wider range of interactive exhibits, educational workshops, and community events.
+Imagining a future, the Lutz Children's Museum envisions a vibrant and engaging space that will offer a wider range of interactive exhibits, educational workshops, and community events.

-The museum will utilize the library's larger footprint to create dedicated areas for different age groups, ensuring that every child, from age two (2) to ten (10), has a tailored experience.
+The museum will utilize a larger footprint to create dedicated areas for different age groups, ensuring that every child, from age two (2) to ten (10), has a tailored experience.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.